Last Updated March 23, 2017

 7.3 Additional Data Security Provisions.
 Bridg shall during all such times that it retains any applicable Client Data, comply with the Applicable Laws of the United States as to the processing of such Client Data by Bridg as contemplated herein.

 7.4 SLA.
 Bridg shall use commercially reasonable efforts to ensure that the Bridg Platform is available to access 99.9% of the time (“Uptime”).
-You agree that Bridg will not be in breach of any SLA, or other obligation under the Agreement, and that calculation of Uptime shall exclude any time that the Bridg Platform is unavailable due to or resulting from (i) Client’s incorrect installation or failure to install the Bridg Client; any third party; (ii) hardware, software, data or deliverables other than those provided by Bridg; (iii) third party ISP, Carriers (as defined below), networks or other infrastructure.
-For any consecutive 24 hour period of the month in which Bridg fails to achieve the Uptime, Client shall receive a proportionate credit of the applicable subscription fee for that portion of the month in which the failure occurred up to a maximum of 100% of the applicable month’s subscription fee (“SLC”).
+Client agrees that Bridg will not be in breach of any SLA, or other obligation under the Agreement, and that calculation of Uptime shall exclude any time that the Bridg Platform is unavailable due to or resulting from (i) Client’s incorrect installation or failure to install the Bridg Client; any third party; (ii) hardware, software, data or deliverables other than those provided by Bridg; (iii) third party ISP, Carriers (as defined below), networks or other infrastructure.
+For any consecutive 24 hour period of the month in which Bridg fails to achieve the Uptime, Client may request in writing, and will receive a proportionate credit of the applicable subscription fee for that portion of the month in which the failure occurred up to a maximum of 100% of the applicable month’s subscription fee (“SLC”).
 In the event Bridg fails to meet the SLA for a consecutive 48 hour period in three (3) or more consecutive months, Client shall have the right to terminate this Agreement without penalty for early termination.
-The SLC is your sole and exclusive remedy for Bridg’s failure to meet the SLA.
+The SLC is Client’s sole and exclusive remedy for Bridg’s failure to meet the SLA.
 Client shall remain liable for any subscription fees due for the Bridg Platform prior to such termination.

 8. Email & MOBILE